 This course instructs students in the process of essay writing, including generating ideas, writing a first draft, revising, and using a variety of introductions and conclusions.
 Students will practice the five-paragraph essay both with self-generated topics and with responses to reading assignments.
 Lab.
 Credit/no credit only.
+Open entry/open exit.
 Not transferable, not degree applicable.